-An introduction to applications and problem formulation, simplex and Karmarkar solution procedures, matrices, duality theory, and sensitivity analysis.
-Discussions focus on using an operations research approach involving case studies.
-(3 units) Prerequisite: MATH
+An introduction to applications and problem formulations, simplex and Karmarkar solution procedures, matrices, and duality theory.
+Discussions focus on using the operations research approach involving case studies.
+(3 units) Prerequisite: MATH 40

 CS 137 - DATABASE

 A survey of the major types of database systems and subsequent issues in development and implementation.
 Discussions focus on relational and object-oriented models, normalization theory, query languages, design theory, and issues in concurrent and distributed database systems.
 (3 units) Prerequisite: CS 50